SoftInstigate/restheart-website/docs/upgrade-to-v4.md

 ### Security Plugins

-Security can be extended much easier and more types of security plugins are available: *Authentication Mechanisms*, *Authenticators*, *Authorizers*, *Token Managers*, *Services*, *Initializers* and *Interceptors*.
+Security can be extended much easier compared to v3 and more types of security plugins are available: *Authentication Mechanisms*, *Authenticators*, *Authorizers*, *Token Managers*, *Services*, *Initializers* and *Interceptors*.

 {: .jumbotron}
-> restheart-security allows implementing a security layer so easily and it is so complete that we expect it to be used in other projects other than restheart.
+> it is so easy implementing the security layer with restheart-security and it is so complete that we expect it to be used by other projects
 *Andrea Di Cesare*

 {: .alert.alert-info}